TP-Link VIGI Cameras Ultimate Guide Part 3 - NVR IPCAMERA SECURITY

 2. Install the VIGI Security Manager and open it.

-3. Go to > Discovered Devices.
+3. Go to Settings > Discovered Devices.
 Cameras on the same network as your computer can be automatically discovered.

 4. Click + Add to activate your discovered cameras by setting passwords.